 I am a Ph.D. student in the Department of Computer Science at Princeton University, where I work with Prof. Jia Deng in the Princeton Vision & Learning Lab.
 I am also working closely with Prof. Olga Russakovsky.
-I am interested in formal reasoning, machine learning, and artificial intelligence in general.
+I am interested in automated reasoning, machine learning, and artificial intelligence in general.
 My current research focuses on how machine learning techniques can be applied to solve automated theorem proving — a long-standing research area that was dominated by formal methods.
-Prior to that, I worked on human pose estimation, action detection, and visual relationship understanding.
+Prior to that, I worked on human pose estimation and visual relationship understanding.

 I received my master’s degree from the University of Michigan and my bachelor’s degree from Tsinghua University.